 Here are some of the financial reasons why homeowners and business owners should consider installing solar energy systems.

-The Federal Income Tax Credit is valued at 30 percent of your total solar system cost.
+The Federal Income Tax Credit is valued at 26 percent of your total solar system cost.
 A tax credit is a dollar-for-dollar reduction of the income tax you owe.
 If you can’t use the full value in one year, you can roll over the remainder to next year.
 You should check with a tax adviser to make sure you can claim the entire value.
-This incentive reduces from 30 percent to 26 percent in 2020 and 22 percent in 2021
+This incentive reduces from 26 percent in 2020 to 22 percent in 2021.

 The 100% Clean Electricity Act passed in 2019 by the Washington State Legislature removes the sales tax for most typical residential solar energy systems and some sales tax relief for larger commercial scale systems.
 For the average customer, that means you save around 10 percent right off the bat.